A Tree Grows in Brooklyn (1974 film)

-A Tree Grows in Brooklyn is a 1974 American made for Television drama film from 20th Century Fox based on the novel.
+A Tree Grows in Brooklyn is a 1974 American made for television drama film from 20th Century Fox based on the 1943 novel of the same name by Betty Smith.

 It was produced by Norman Rosemont.

 Plot

 The story of a family living in a New York City slum in 1912, headed by a loving but alcoholic father and a strong-willed mother.